eclipse/steady/docs/public/content/admin/tutorials/build.md

 > In case you are running behind a proxy you need to configure it in the `--build-arg` arguments.
 Check the [predefined `ARG`s](https://docs.docker.com/engine/reference/builder/#predefined-args) documentation to know more.

+> In case you'd like to avoid downloading all dependencies by reusing your local Maven repository, add a volume as follows `-v "$HOME/.m2":/root/.m2`, see [here](https://hub.docker.com/_/maven/) for more information.

 As a result, the folders `docker/<component-name>` will contain compiled JARs (or WARs, depending on the component).
 The folder `docker/client-tools` will be populated with the JARs for client side tools (CLI, plugins, patchanalyzer).

 Additionally, you may want to make the artifacts available to the developers of your organization (e.g., through an internal Nexus or other artifact distribution system).